ElCodigoDominicano/whitepages/README.md

 Example: uv run whitepages.py -n Juan Valdez -json juan.json

-The example above searches for one of the greatest coffee farmer known to man and provide some contact information (Juan Valdez is a fictional character appeared in advertisements throughout the latin americas, carribeans, etc) and writes anyone matching the name to a juan.json file.
+The example above searches for one of the greatest coffee farmers known to man and provide some contact information (Juan Valdez is a fictional character appeared in advertisements throughout the latin americas, carribeans, etc) and writes anyone matching the name to a juan.json file.
 ## ¡Disfrute de un buen café!
 (Enjoy a good coffee!)